 Close behind The Cass was London Met’s Schools of Human Sciences and Computing and Digital Media, home to the iconic ‘Super Lab’ and Cisco Academy.

-Computer Systems Engineering BEng scored 100%, something which Dr Pete Chalk, Associate Dean of the Faculty of Life Sciences and Computing, attributes to the holistic nature of the course:
+Computer Systems Engineering BEng scored 100%, something which Dr Pete Chalk, Associate Dean of the School of Computing and Digital Media, attributes to the holistic nature of the course:

 “We have fantastic teaching on the course, with highly motivated and skilled staff including engineers who are up-to-date with the latest technology and computer scientists who are really strong on the software side.
 The course also includes Cisco accredited modules and students automatically become members of the Institute of Engineering and Technology.

 “This all means that students benefit from teaching across both engineering and software, as well as gaining recognised accreditation.

 “We’ve also invested heavily in our facilities, with new computer lab equipment providing the latest tech in the field.”

 Other courses to score 100% include Sports Business Management BA and Digital Media BA.

 Comments from the Vice Chancellor